ibm-js/deliteful/docs/ViewIndicator.md

 The dots can be customized using the following CSS classes:

-* `.-d-view-indicator-dot` is added to all dots,
+* `-d-view-indicator-dot` is added to all dots,
-* `.-d-view-indicator-dot-selected`  is added to the dot representing the visible child.
+* `-d-view-indicator-dot-selected` is added to the dot representing the visible child.

 For example, the following rules would give a square shape to the dots and make the selected dot red:
 ```css